This study looks at the relationship between macronutrient intake and specific health outcomes.

 The PURE study is an epidemiological cohort study.
-For about seven years, it followed 135,335 people between the ages of 35 and 70 living in 18 low-, middle- and high-income countries.
+It followed 135,335 people between the ages of 35 and 70 living in 18 low-, middle- and high-income countries for about seven years.

 The cohort was weighted for low- and middle-income countries.
-The aim of the study was to investigate the associations between the consumption of macronutrients and two outcomes: cardiovascular disease and mortality.
+The study aimed to investigate the associations between the consumption of macronutrients and two outcomes: cardiovascular disease and mortality.

 The authors organized macronutrient intake into quintiles.
-The main sources of carbohydrates were white bread, white rice, cakes, fruits, fruit juices, and sugary drinks – that is, most of the nutrient-poor refined foods.
+The primary sources of carbohydrates were white bread, white rice, cakes, fruits, fruit juices, and sugary drinks – that is, most of the nutrient-poor refined foods.

 After adjusting for ten confounders, the researchers found a statistically significant positive association between carbohydrate intake and total mortality.

-Those trends were found in Asian and non-Asian regions, but were only significant in non-Asian regions.
+Those trends were found in Asian and non-Asian regions but were only significant in the non-Asian areas.

 The ten confounding factors such as:

 - Energy intake.

 However, no positive associations were observed between carbohydrate intake and four outcomes: